yhakbar/cln/README.md

 If `HEAD` moves or a different ref is selected, `cln` will still have to perform a bare clone of the repo to update the local store, but it only has to update the local store with the new objects, and not the entire repo.

+### Advantages

+- **Speed**: Once the local store is populated, `cln` can clone a repo in a fraction of the time it takes to clone a repo with `git clone`, as it only has to make a small network request to determine if the local store is up to date, then create a new working directory linked to the local store.
+- **Disk Space**: The local store is a content-addressable store, so if you have multiple clones of the same repo, they will share the same objects, saving disk space.
+This is especially useful if repos share identical content, such as when using multiple branches of the same repo.

+### Disadvantages

+- **Read-Only**: The local store is read-only, so you can't make changes to the repo.
+This is required, as the local store is a content-addressable store, and changing the contents of the store would invalidate the hash of the objects, breaking the ability to link to them reliably. `cln` is also expected to be used in a context where multiple clones of the same repo are made, so it's important that the local store is immutable.
+- **Initial Clone**: The initial clone of a repo is going to be slower than a `git clone` because `cln` has to do a lot more work to setup the permanent local store.
+It's assumed that you'll be cloning the same repo multiple times when using `cln`, however, so the initial clone and store creation time is amortized over multiple clones.

 ## Benchmarks

 The following are very unscientific benchmarks run on my underpowered M1 Air laptop, comparing the time it takes to clone a repo using a minimal `git clone` command vs `cln`.

-Note that the initial `cln` clone is going to be a lot slower than a `git clone` because it has to do a lot more work to setup the permanent local store.
-It's assumed that you'll be cloning the same repo multiple times when using `cln`, however, so the initial clone and store creation time is amortized over multiple clones.
+Note that the initial `cln` clone is skipped due to the `--warmup` flag.

 ### Small Repo